-For information about configuring profiles through a text based file, see FioranoMQ Getting Started.
+For information about configuring profiles through a text-based file, see FioranoMQ Getting Started.

-These profiles can be found in %FIORANO_HOME%\fmq\profiles\FioranoMQ_HA_rpl and FioranoMQ_HA_shared directories, respectively.
-Primary and Secondary servers can be started by booting the container available in these profiles.
-The table below lists the profiles to be used for the Primary and the Secondary servers when setting up HA in Replication or Shared mode.
+These profiles can be found in the %FIORANO\HOME%\fmq\profiles\FioranoMQ\HA\rpl and FioranoMQ\HA\shared directories respectively.
+Primary and Secondary Servers are started by booting the container available in these profiles.
+The table below lists the profiles to use for the Primary and the Secondary Servers when setting up HA in Replication mode or Shared mode.